-DESIGN PROJECT I 5CR
+DESIGN PROJECT I

 Project management and design of basic architectural drafting project.
-Project includes one-story house and placement on a subdivision lot, conforming to regulatory codes and established schedules.
+Project includes one-story house and placement on a subdivision lot, conforming to regulatory codes, hypothetical client needs, and established schedules.
 Production of a complete set of computer-drafted and engineered construction drawings.
 Give effective oral reports of progress.